gjpelletier/stepAIC/README.md

 | s6            |   2.45869 |       2.46804 |        2.6051  |        2.6051  |
 ```

+Note that the model_objects and model_outputs returned by the lasso function also contain the best-fit sklearn model objects and many other useful outputs as described by help(lasso)

 ## Example 2.
 Use Stepwise regression to analyze diabetes data

 In this example we will use Stepwise regression to analyze the diabetes data available from sklearn.